nyu-mll/quality/README.md

 ## Code

 The code for our baseline models will be released soon.
-Stay tuned for an update by early January!
+Stay tuned!

 ## Citation